xxfoundation/elixxir-registration/README.md

 # UDB ID
 udbID: 1

-# Path to UDB public key PEM file
+# Path to UDB cert file
-udbPubKeyPemPath: "udbPubKey.pem"
+udbCertPath: "udb.crt"

+# Address for UDB
+udbAddress: "1.2.3.4:11420"

 # Public address, used in NDF it gives to client
 publicAdress: "0.0.0.0:11420"